 • You're the Best Thing That Ever Happened To Me

 UPDATE: I was knocked out by Gladys Knight's show.
 It started with a mash-up of Nitty Gritty and Shake Your Body Down to the Ground.
 She then sang covers by Adele, Sam Smith and others.
-Her four young backup singers (2 male, 2 female) came forward and did a Prince tribute while Gladys hung out in the background, letting them have the spotlight.
+Her four young backup singers (2 male, 2 female) came forward and performed a Prince tribute while Gladys hung out in the background, letting them have the spotlight.
 The tribute ended with Knight coming forward and belting out Purple Rain.
 She closed the show with a very audience-involved rendition of Midnight Train to Georgia.
 She's called "The Empress of Soul" for a reason.
 Wow.